tds333/stdconfigparser/docu/description.rst

        for simple configuration needs.
 To use it as a configuration syntax it must be extended and you create your own new format no longer compatible with bare JSON.
-       But can be usable to specify complex values.
-It is widely know and the basic syntax is easy.
+       But in exceptional cases can be usable to specify complex values.
+       It is widely know and the basic syntax is simple and easy to get right.
        Good parser support for a lot of languages.

 XML - Verbose and the user must know how to program.
 Open close tags needed,
       other stuff only in attributes.
 Allows deep and complex structures by